FOREX-Euro steadies after dropping on German data, Spain

 TOKYO, Sept 25 (Reuters) - The euro steadied in early trade in Asia after falling to a more than one-week low against the dollar overnight as worries about Spain’s debt persisted and weak German business data fanned fears of slowing growth.

-The recently resurgent yen also gave up some ground against the dollar and euro.

-Some market participants expected it to face continuous upward pressure this week from Japanese repatriation ahead of half-year book-closing, though others said such flows were likely to be thin as many companies had already covered their needs.
+The recently resurgent yen also gave up some ground against the dollar and euro, but market participants expected it to face continuous upward pressure this week from Japanese repatriation ahead of half-year book-closing.

 A drop in German business sentiment to its lowest since early 2010 stoked concerns about a slowdown in the euro zone’s largest economy, despite the European Central Bank’s recently announced bond-buying plan.

-Spain also remained in focus, as its government bond yields rose on concerns that the country is dragging its feet in requesting the international bailout that most market participants expect.
+Spain also remained in focus, as its government bond yields rose on concerns that the country is dragging its feet in requesting the international bailout that most market participants expect, through facilities such as the European Stability Mechanism (ESM).

-“Fears about Europe’s situation remain among investors, with the focus mostly on Spain, but Greece is also still a concern, after a report its budget deficit is bigger than previously thought,” said Kimihiko Tomita, head of foreign exchange for State Street Global Markets in Tokyo.

-German’s Der Spiegel reported the Greek deficit could be 20 billino euros, nearly double previous estimates.
+“Market sentiment weakened amid signs of weak EU growth and worries about whether Spain will accept conditionality in exchange for ECB and ESM support,” said strategists at Barclays in a note to clients on Tuesday.

+“Growth worries are also spreading to other parts of the world, including China,” they said.

 This week, Spain is expected to unveil new structural reforms and its draft budget plan for 2013.
 Investors also await results of stress tests on its banking sector.